mvuorre/quarto-preprint/README.md

 Quarto extension that provides one such output format, called *preprint-typst*.
-When using this format, Quarto renders your document into PDF using [Typst](https://typst.app/), a modern replacement for LaTeX.
+When using this format, Quarto renders your document into PDF using [Typst](https://typst.app/), a modern replacement for LaTeX. *preprint-typst* builds on the standard Quarto Typst template and enables better author-affiliation handling and formatting, allowing for additional (Quarto, Typst, and custom) metadata variables, opinionated typesetting (very), improved two-column layouts, and more (read below).

 This document explains how to install, use and customize the output of Quarto documents created with the *preprint-typst* format.
 Example manuscripts using *preprint-typst* format include:

 - Vuorre, M. (2025).
 Estimating Signal Detection Models with regression using the brms R package.
 OSF.